-After a Winter Deluge, California Rivers Are Too Dangerous to Enjoy
+After a winter deluge, California rivers are too dangerous to enjoy

 In the Central Valley and Sierra Nevada foothills, river swimming holes and rafting trips are a way of life each summer.
 The snowmelt-infused water can feel like nature’s gift to inland residents who must cope with sweltering heat without the benefit of ocean breezes.

-People die every year because they underestimate the currents they cannot see, often without wearing life jackets or knowing how to swim.
+But people die every year because they underestimate the currents they cannot see, often without wearing life jackets or knowing how to swim.
 This year, officials are warning everyone to take heed, especially those who have safely dipped in a river during normal years and may feel overconfident.

 “During COVID, a lot of people found the outdoors,” said Mike Howard, the superintendent for the Auburn State Recreation Area, which includes two forks of the American River about 35 miles northeast of Sacramento.
 “But as they come to their favorite spot in June or on the Fourth of July, where swimming was relatively safe last year, this year is going to be very different.”